Park Ri-won

-Park Ri-won (born August 20, 1998) also spelled as Park Li-won, is a South Korean actress under Daul Entertainment.
+Park Ri-won (born August 20, 1998) also spelled as Park Li-won, is a South Korean actress under Management Allum.
 She made her acting debut in JTBC television series Nevertheless (2021).
-She is best known in Coupang Play series Unicorn (2022) and True to Love (2023).
+She is best known in Coupang Play series Unicorn (2022), True to Love (2023), and KBS2's daily drama Cinderella Game (2024–2025).
 She is a member of the co-ed group Monogram.

 Career

-On December 22, 2021, it was reported that Park had signed an exclusive contract with Daul Entertainment.
+On December 22, 2021, Park had signed an exclusive contract with Daul Entertainment.
+In February 2026, Park signed an exclusive contract with Management Allum and appeared in KBS2's weekend drama Recipe for Love.